pactflow/docs.pactflow.io/website/docs/docs/on-premises/environment-variables.md

 ### PACTFLOW_DATABASE_MAX_CONNECTIONS

-The maximum size of the connection pool (4 connections by default on most databases).
+The maximum size of the connection pool per application instance.
+The total number of connections for the database must be calculated by multiplying this value by the number of instances (ie. running Docker containers).

 **Required:** false<br/>
 **Default:** `4`<br/>